BOA doping policy found to be "non-compliant"

-WADA presented its compliance report to its Foundation Board in Montreal on Sunday.
+WADA presented its compliance report to its Foundation Board in Montreal Sunday.

 As expected, the board ruled that the BOA was non-compliant with WADA's rules because they have refused to lift their controversial lifetime ban on athletes found guilty of using performance-enhancing drugs.